 This will allow you to get marketing data that is relevant to your goals.
 For example, your goal right now is to persuade your reader to take a certain step without disengaging them from how they have been feeling about your content.

 One of the best ways to achieve this is to include some non-invasive CTAs (call-to-actions) like Anchor Text CTAs and Slide-In CTAs.

 These are more natural to the eye and unlike adverts and banners, they are less likely to be ignored by the user.
 It also helps to use these types of CTAs earlier in your page where they stand a greater chance of being seen.

-In fact, a recent study by HubSpot showed that anchor text CTAs were responsible for 93% of all lead generation in their experiment!
+In fact, a recent study showed that anchor text CTAs were responsible for 93% of all lead generation in their experiment.
 That is quite a convincing number, as supposed to a way smaller amount of end-of-article CTAs which only created 6% of all lead generation.

 With that said, you don’t have to abandon a bottom-of-page banner call to action, depending on your type of audience.

 If they are avid readers or have taken keen interest in your site/product, they will react to the bottom of page call to action or at least take notice of it.